About IAS

 Through its global partnerships and member societies, IAS works toward the following strategic priorities:

-• Addressing unmet patient needs and clinical barriers to optimal care
+- Addressing unmet needs and clinical barriers to improve clinical practice worldwide

-• Empowering leaders within medical societies to become stronger clinicians and advocates on behalf of patients
+- Empowering leaders within medical societies to become stronger clinicians and advocates on behalf of their patients

-• Convening cardiovascular health care providers at regional and international meetings, including the IAS Triennial Congress
+- Convening cardiometabolic health care providers at regional and international meetings, including the IAS triennial congress

-• Driving the implementation of today’s science into tomorrow’s clinical practice.
+- Driving the translation of today’s science into tomorrow’s clinical practice.

 Global Engagement